cjw-uk/pension-modeller/README.md

 It moves beyond simple calculators by modeling market volatility and inflation, giving you a probabilistic view of your financial future.

+Vibe coded using Gemini.
+N.B I am not a financial advisor.

 ## Key Features

 * **Core Inputs:** Set your current age, desired retirement age, initial investment, and default monthly contributions.